 Favorite thing about New York City: Easily, my favorite thing about New York City is its ongoing evolution.
 Each time you step on to the street, the city has something new to offer.
 Between new Broadway shows, art gallery openings, and off the beaten track restaurants, every experience of the city is new and unique.

 Advice for future students: Try a little of everything!
-Manhattan College is the best place to explore anything and everything that piques your interest.
+Manhattan University is the best place to explore anything and everything that piques your interest.
 So take that random philosophy class or join an intramural sport that you’ve never heard of before.
 You never know where the adventure is going to take you but your fellow Jaspers have your back!